Knighthana/Chinese-RTL-SDR-QuickStart-Guide/README.md

 The copyright of the English article belongs to the English version author.

-If you think this work affends your copyright, please contact me from github, I will delete the article ASAP.
+If you think this work affends your copyright, please contact me from GitHub, I will delete the article ASAP.

 Not aiming at profit earning, it is just a reference guide.